-The next step towards encrypted storage is to install the Virgil SDKThe SDK helps take tedious complexity out of coding by providing APIs for all of Virgil Services. in your language, on your server side.
+The next step of enabling encrypted communications is to install the Virgil SDKThe SDK helps take tedious complexity out of coding by providing APIs for all of Virgil Services. in your chosen language on your server side.

-Install the Virgil SDK with the getting started guide.
+Install the SDK with the getting started guide.

 Don't see your language?
 Virgil is also available as a REST API.

-The next step is to initialize the SDK with your application's credentialsA necessary app-attribute that authorizes a developer to use the application..
-If you have not created a Developer accountDevelopers will need to register their application at Virgil Services to use Virgil Security infrastructure create account yet, you can do so now.
+The SDK is initialized with your Application's credentials.
+If you did not create a Developer accountDevelopers will need to register their application at Virgil Services to use Virgil Security infrastructure create account yet, you can do so now.

-Once we have set up the Virgil SDK on the server side, we can publish a user's Virgil Card.
+When we have already set up the Virgil SDK on the server side, we can finally create Virgil Cards for the users.